This part of the handbook includes regulations, information and guidance about:

 If you are unsure about which process applies to you, please contact the Graduate School for more advice.

-Regulations about personal circumstances for PGRs
+Regulations about personal circumstances and support options for PGRs

 PGR7.2.2R If a PGR does not submit the required work/thesis by the specified deadline for a progress review milestone, progression examination, or at final submission, this will be recorded as a non-submission.
 If this is due to significant personal reasons outside the PGR’s control then they may submit a personal circumstances application.

-PGR7.2.3R If the PGR has chosen to submit the required work/thesis and attend the progress review meeting or viva voce examination, it will not normally be possible to submit a personal circumstances application subsequently (see also late personal circumstances at PGR7.4.8).
+PGR7.2.3R If the PGR has chosen to submit the required work/thesis and attend the progress review meeting or viva voce examination, it will not normally be possible to submit a personal circumstances application subsequently (see also late personal circumstances at PGR7.3).

 PGR7.2.4R If personal circumstances prevent a PGR from actively engaging with their research project, meeting a submission deadline, or attending a progress review or viva voce examination they may apply for one of the following: